Solar power in France: History

 Solar PV installations in France started being substantial only from around 2008.
 Between 2009 and 2011 PV capacity grew almost tenfold, from a relatively low level.

 In its 2014 report "Global Market Outlook for Photovoltaics", the European Photovoltaic Industry Association (EPIA) not only blames the French government for a lack of support, but also criticizes it for having "hastily freeze or reduce support mechanisms" for further photovoltaic deployment.

 The EPIA also asserts that opposition from the conventional energy sector led to a negative image of PV technology in the public opinion.

 The French solar association SOLER urged the French government for more support and submitted a five-point plan in Spring 2014.

 Solar power in France continued growing steadily and reached a cumulative photovoltaic capacity of 6.6 GW by the end of 2015, producing 6.7 TWh of electricity during the year.

 In 2015 France was the country with the seventh largest solar PV installed capacity in the world.

 Around 903 MW of new installations were added during the year.

 In 2016, France was ranked 4th in the EU by installed capacity and 14th in terms of PV capacity by inhabitant at 107.3 Wp/Inhab compared to the EU average of 197.8 Wp/Inhab for the year.
 The country's largest completed solar park to date was the 300 MW Cestas Solar Park.
 Approximately 560 MW of new installations were added during the year.

 In 2018, the state-owned company EDF had plans to invest up to €25 billion in PV power generation, and introduce green electricity tariffs; the plan is projected to "develop 30 gigawatt of solar capacity in France between 2020 and 2035".
 Similarly, Total, the giant French oil and gas company, moved in 2021 toward more significant investment in solar with the purchase of a 20% stake in Adani Green Energy, one of the world's largest solar developers.

-Insolation
+A French law passed in 2023 will require parking lots larger than 50000 sqft to build solar canopies covering half their area.
+This could result in installed capacity of 6.75–11.25 gigawatts, at a cost of $8.7–14.6 billion.

+In the record 4 GW of capacity installed in 2023, the share of residential systems surged to 24% over just 14% the year before.

+Solar resource

 The insolation in France ranges from 3 sun hours/day in the north to 5 sun hours/day in the south.
 The output of a solar array is a function of age, temperature, tilt, shading, tracking, and insolation.